Most Effective Products

 • The drywood termite swarmers (or alates) are winged.
 Once mature, they leave the original colony and are responsible for producing new colonies.

-If you are having trouble with identification, contact our pest control experts to assist you in correctly ID'ing the termite you are dealing with.
+If you are having trouble with identification, contact our pest control experts to assist you in correctly identifying the termite you are dealing with.
 We will also offer you our top recommendations for control of your pest problem.

 Inspection